ThoughtWorksInc/TWU101-TDDIntro/README.md

 Now you're going to write your own test.

-Look in the class **`com.thoughtworks.accountbalance.AccountTests`**.
-You'll see three commented out empty unit tests (one for each of the test cases listed below).
+Look in the class **`com.thoughtworks.tddintro.accountbalance.AccountTests`**.
+You'll see three commented out empty unit tests
+(one for each of the test cases listed below).

 For each of the test cases: